 – Second year is more structured – ‘Orientation‘ where we start to focus the skills learnt in the first year and explore them within the context and vision of ourselves as healers.
 By the end of this year it is hoped that everyone has a clearer vision of their direction and journey as a herbal apprentice and the tools, contacts and network to help them on this journey.

 – The following years are ‘Journey-person‘ years, a name denoting a threshold that can be continued for as long as the apprentice wants and needs.
 Each apprentice will have started exploring their own practice (with support) and working to share their herb knowledge with other people in a context appropriate to style of herbalism.
 There is more focus of weaving real life case studies into your herb dreaming and the ability to support insights through research, knowledge of traditional therapeutics and clinical/medical knowledge.

 – The Final year (to be decided as appopriate between Apprentice and Tutor) will be geared towards reviewing and completing the apprentices portfolio, consolidating their process so far and checking for gaps in their understanding of professional practice, safety, herbal knowledge and therapeutics.

 – Whilst the nominal time scale is seven years, some very enthusiastic / already skilled apprentices may feel that they have reached their threshold for completion (a largely self determined threshold) in a shorter time, whilst others may want far longer.
 Each apprentice can remain a ‘journey-person / apprentice-herbalist’ for as long as they like.
 We make little distinction between CPD (Continued professional development) and PPD (Pre-professional development) … you never stop learning.

-- A series of final interviews (by each of the three practising herbalists),
+- A series of final interviews.

 - Peer review (the recommendation of fellow apprentices)